Vampikinn/Vampikinn/README.md

 ---
 ***"It's kind of fun to do the impossible."***

-✥ I’m currently learning information technology.
+✥ I’m currently learning/studying information technology.

 ♀ Pronouns: she/her.